 Australian-born John Vader (25 March 1919 – 2 December 2005) saw service during the Second World War with the 6th AIF in Libya, Greece and Syria.
-He later transferred to the RAAF and flew Spitfires in the Pacific theatre.
-He is reputed to have walked away from two Spitfire crashes, and flown a Wirraway bomber so low the propeller blades were bent.
-These combined experiences informed his war history writings.
+He later transferred to the RAAF and flew Spitfires in the South Pacific theatre.
+He is reputed to have walked away from two Spitfire crashes, and flown a Wirraway bomber so low that the propeller blades were bent.
+In the infantry, having fallen asleep on a beach in Greece, he missed boarding his ship, which resulted in avoiding another near fatality: the ship was bombed.
+And in Libya, a Panzer explosive fired at him failed and bounced over him.
+These experiences are part of the tapestry that informed his war history writings.

 In the late 1960s John travelled to London to work as a journalist; he wrote articles for Purnell’s Magazine and became editor of a weekly journal.
 It was at this stage he was commissioned to write Spitfire (1969).
 It was followed by Pacific Hawk (1970), Anzac (1971) and New Guinea: The Tide is Stemmed (1971).